Anyone looking to meet Santa at Walt Disney World is in luck! Thankfully, there are several opportunities to see him daily in the parks.

 It’s a lot of fun to see him coming down Hollywood Boulevard.
-This specific motorcade begins at the parks entrance and travels all the way down toward the Chinese Theater where it makes a left.
-It then continues down nearly to Star Tours where it exits at the Backlot Express.
+This specific motorcade begins at the park entrance and travels toward the Chinese Theater, making a left.
+It then continues down nearly to Star Tours, where it exits at the Backlot Express.

 Even Santa’s convertible is decked out in festive colors and decorations.

-You do really have to be in the area in order to have a chance to see the motorcades here at Hollywood Studios.
+You do have to be in the area to have a chance to see the motorcades here at Hollywood Studios.
 But I think Santa is probably worth it!

 Santa at Epcot

-The Santa promenade starts at the American Adventure and travels full circle around the entire World Showcase.
-From what I’ve been able to tell he comes through about 2-3 times per day.
+The Santa promenade starts at the American Adventure and travels full circle around the World Showcase.
+From what I’ve been able to tell, he comes through about 2-3 times per day.

-Furthermore, there are two other character promenades at Epcot that come through during the afternoons.
-One is Frozen, and the other is Mickey and Friends who are currently in holiday attire.
+Furthermore, two other character promenades at Epcot come through during the afternoons.
+One is Frozen, and the other is Mickey and Friends, who are currently in holiday attire.

 Santa at Disney’s Magic Kingdom

-The Magic Kingdom cavalcades run from mid-morning until right before dark when the castle projections begin.
+The Magic Kingdom cavalcades run from mid-morning until right before dark, when the castle projections begin.
 Santa’s cavalcade steps off over in Frontierland before turning into Liberty Square.
-There it circles the Cinderella Castle hub and straightens to make its way down Main Street.
+It circles the Cinderella Castle hub and straightens to make its way down Main Street.

 Santa comes along with his merry elves and reindeer leading the way.
 This is where the magic happens.

-It should be fairly easy to grab a spot on the curb as long as you are in the immediate area.
-These are the type of experiences that I personally feel will make most guests’ trips unforgettable.
+It should be fairly easy to grab a spot on the curb if you are in the immediate area.
+These are the type of experiences that I feel will make most guests’ trips unforgettable.